 Our Selection and Showcasing Process

 Selection is competitive, based on information provided upon application, demonstrating the investment readiness of the business as well its growth potential.
-Applicants should submit their information here and send their Executive Summary to Keith Willey ahead of the application deadline specific to the next event.
+Applicants should submit their information through our platform here ahead of the application deadline specific to the next event.

 All applications for a place to present to our Members are reviewed by Enterprise 100’s Selection Committee, with input often being provided by individual Members with specific relevant sector knowledge who are referred to as appropriate.